-I bet you’ve just said ‘I’ve no idea how to answer that’ to yourself, and probably more than once, right?
+I bet you’ve just thought ‘I’ve no idea how to answer that’, and probably more than once, right?

 Don’t worry, this is to be expected – how could you possibly know everything right now?

 In fact, embrace it because here’s the thing – successful business owners never have all the answers.
-That’s because they’re constantly challenging what their business is offering and why customers buy from them.
+That’s because we’re constantly challenging what our business offers and why customers buy from us.

-They tap into something valuable to people, then raise more questions to continuously learn and improve on it.
-They’re not static in how they plan and run their business.
-Instead, they’re dynamic and will change almost anything if it makes sense to a customer.
+It’s about tapping into something valuable to people, then raising more questions to continuously learn and improve on it.
+You can’t afford to be static in how you plan and run your business.
+Instead, be dynamic and be willing to change almost anything if it makes sense to customers.

 An effective business plan is an outline – it helps you course a path in a direction, not make a beeline for one destination.
 Think of your business plan as a compass rather than a map.

-With all this in mind, go about your business by acting on what you know and questioning what you don’t – that way, you’ll remain alert to new customer information, then capitalize on it accordingly when it comes along.
+With all this in mind, go about your business by acting on what you know and questioning what you don’t.
+That way, you’ll remain alert to new customer insight and, more importantly, capitalize on it when it comes along.